-I have worked extensively on 19th and 20th century European philosophy, with special emphasis on the philosophy of art and phenomenology (particularly, regarding the works of Nietzsche and Heidegger).
+I primarily work at the intersection of 19th & 20th century philosophy (esp.
+Nietzsche, Heidegger, and Merleau-Ponty), phenomenology, the philosophy of art, and the philosophy of time.
 I received my M.A. in Philosophy from Boston University in 2013, writing my thesis on Nietzschean theories of governance.
-I currently organize and run the multidisciplinary Boston University Aesthetics and Philosophy of Art Reading Group and I am a member of the Boston Phenomenology Circle.
-I have been awarded several research grants to further my work in philosophy and I am currently writing my dissertation on the phenomenology of time-consciousness in art.
+My dissertation, which is titled The Phenomenology of Time-Consciousness in Art: Merleau-Ponty, Temporality, and the Rupture of Freedom is being advised by Dr. Daniel Dahlstrom and Dr. Allen Speight.
+I have been awarded several research grants to further my work in philosophy.
+I organize and run the multidisciplinary Boston University Aesthetics and Philosophy of Art Reading Group and I am a member of the Boston Phenomenology Circle.
 I also “dabble” in ethical theory and moral psychology, particularly, regarding comparability problems as they pertain theories of well-being, and the relationship between value and time-consciousness.
 I enjoy metal, trance, mountain climbing, swimming, video games, reading about physics and astronomy, and eating exceptionally hot peppers.